vertexproject/synapse/docs/synapse/glossary.rst

 Fork
 ----

-Within Synpse, fork refers to the process of "copying" a :ref:`gloss-view`, to include the data in the view as well as any view-specific automation (e.g., triggers, cron jobs, dmons).
+Within Synpse, fork refers to the process of "copying" a :ref:`gloss-view`, to include only the data in the view.
+View specific automation such as triggers, dmons, or cron jobs are not copied over to the new view.
 Note that the view is not technically duplicated in full; rather a new writeable :ref:`gloss-layer` is created on top of a read-only copy of the original view.

 Any changes made within a forked view can optionally be merged back in to the original view, or discarded.
+Any triggers made within a forked view can optionally be merged back down into the original view as well.

 .. _gloss-form: